 Many companies we've been talking to realized first-hand just how tenuous their supply chains really were.
 Concepts such as just-in-time inventory management are best suited for ideal scenarios which no one has been operating under.

-Further, reliance on suppliers in countries such as China and India proved challenging because they were being directed to retain products for their own use or dealing with severe restrictions on allowing the people into the plants to manufacture the goods.
+Further, reliance on suppliers in countries such as China and India proved challenging because they were naturally retaining products for their own use or dealing with restrictions on allowing people into the plants to manufacture goods safely.

 A solid e-commerce strategy and solution would have built in better redundancies and offered key insights faster, allowing for more rapid adjustments.